A Kanban-Based Project Management System

 Where a card is missing an attribute so as to fail to display any useful information on a particular kanban board format, the card will still appear but as a placeholder, thereby reminding the team member to not forget about such a card!

-A card placed on the kanban board can be of any one of nine types - epic, feature, story, enhancement, defect, task, test, bug or untracked.
+A card placed on the kanban board can be of any one of nine types - epic, feature, story, enhancement, defect, task, test, bug or transient.
 Such cards can be chained together with a simple parent-child relationship.
 Although a parent can have many children, a child can have only one parent.

 The most important cards in any state, those with critical or high priority, are automatically shown towards the top of the kanban board.
 Within each block grouping cards together of the same priority, such cards are additionally sorted by severity with the critical and high ones again towards the top.
 You can, of course, manually move them up, down, to the top or to the bottom within their respective group.